rust-lang/rust/text/0000-const-repeat-expr.md

         let mut iter = (&mut data[..]).into_iter();
         while let Some(elem) = iter.next() {
             // ptr::write does not run destructor of elem already in array.
-            // Since X is const, it can not panic. ptr::write(elem, X);
+            // Since X is const, it can not panic at this point. ptr::write(elem, X);
         }
     }